PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

 ---

  I am Zhangzhen Zhu (朱张赈), a Ph.D. student at ZheJiang University, with the State Key Laboratory of Industrial Control Technology, College of Control Science and Engineering.
-My research interests lie in the areas of robust and nonlinear control, in particular, with emphasis on Adaptive High Order Sliding Mode Control/Observer, Time-Varying Input Delay Systems/Nonlinear Model Predictive Control, Discrete-time Event-Triggered Control and their applications to complex real systems, including Unmanned aerial vehicles and Brushless DC motors.
+My research interests lie in the areas of robust and nonlinear control, in particular, with emphasis on Adaptive High Order Sliding Mode Control/Observer, Time-Varying Input Delay Systems/Nonlinear Model Predictive Control, Discrete-Time Event-Triggered Control and their applications to complex real systems, including unmanned aerial vehicles and brushless DC motors (see my Publication list for details).

- In addition to my academic pursuits, I am also
-I have a proven track record of producing high-quality research that is the first author of 6 accepted ICRA, IROS, and RA-L papers, and the first author of 2 under-review T-PAMI, and T-RO journals (see my publication list for details).
-    In addition to my academic pursuits, I am also an active open-source contributor😊.
-I have made all the code for my publications available on GitHub, where it has received over 5.7k stars⭐ from the community.
-Some of my most popular works include R3LIVE (★1.4k), FAST-LIO (★1.4k), loam-livox (★1.2k), R2LIVE (★0.6k), and ImMesh🆕(★0.2k).
+ In addition to my academic pursuits, I also possess extensive experience in the development of complex Mechatronic systems from scratch (see my Projects list for details), including Mechanical system realization, Circuit system customization and efficient code deployment.
+I believe that the familiarity with the hardware systems will effectively enhance control engineers' comprehension of the theoretical research, and to a certain extent, eliminate vacuous mathematical academic research in the control society.

-    I am dedicated to producing high-quality research and making meaningful contributions to both academics and industry.
+ I am looking forward to making progress together with an excellent team, and dedicated to producing high-quality research and making meaningful contributions to both academics and industrial societies.

 A data-driven personal website
 ======